The Truth About How Long an Interview Should Last

 Find a colleague and ask your questions.
 Make it somebody in a similar role to the one you are interviewing for, so they can answer properly.

 You will get a feel for the best questions… think of things you might not have considered before (like time for introductions) and get a pretty accurate idea of how long the interviews will last.
-Which means: you can schedule interviews without rushing them and letting other people down.
+This means that you can schedule interviews without rushing them and letting other people down, which would not give a good impression at all.

 Still, each interview will take a different length of time depending on the candidate, so...